Macquarie University Research Training Program Scholarship Guidelines (RTP Scholarship Policy)

 4.4.3 Candidates that hold a Doctoral level qualification are not normally eligible to receive International Research Training Program Tuition Fee Offset or Stipend Scholarships, or domestic Research Training Program Stipend scholarships.

-4.4.4 For iRTP Tuition Fee Offset and Stipend scholarships, and for RTP stipend scholarships, candidates must meet the minimum scholarship rating as outlined in the Macquarie University RTP Scholarship Schedule.
+4.4.4 For iRTP Tuition Fee Offset and Stipend scholarships, and for RTP stipend scholarships, candidates must meet the minimum scholarship rating as outlined in the Macquarie University MQRES Scholarship Scheme Schedule.

 4.4.5 Applicants assessed as possessing sufficient merit against the scholarship rating criteria will be ranked in order of rating by the Faculty Scholarship Selection/Ranking Committee, for scholarship advertised through advertised rounds.
 This ranking is then reviewed by the University Scholarships Selection Committee (a subcommittee of the Thesis Examinations Subcommittee).